aferrero2707/PIXLSUS/HDRPanoTutorialHuginPhotoflow/index.md

 Once the result is ok the RAW processing parameters need to be saved into a preset.
 This can be done following a couple of simple steps:

-1. select the "RAW developer" layer and click on the "Save" button below the layers list widget (at the bottom-right of the photoflow's window)
+1. Select the "RAW developer" layer and click on the "Save" button below the layers list widget (at the bottom-right of the photoflow's window)

-2. a file chooser dialog chooser dialog will pop-up, where one has to choose an appropriate file name and location for the preset and then click "Save"; **the preset file name must have a ".pfp" extension**
+2. A file chooser dialog chooser dialog will pop-up, where one has to choose an appropriate file name and location for the preset and then click "Save";
+**the preset file name must have a ".pfp" extension**

 The saved preset needs then to be applied to all the RAW files in the set.
 Under Linux, PhotoFlow comes with an handy script that automates the process.
 The script is called *pfconv* and can be found [here](https://github.com/aferrero2707/PhotoFlow/blob/master/tools/pfconv).
 It is a wrapper around the *pfbatch* and *exiftool* commands, and is used to process and convert a bunch of files to TIFF format.
 Save the script in one of the folders included in your `PATH` environment variable (for example `/usr/local/bin`) and make it executable: